AhmedBagy/Digital-Media-Tools/README.md

 - DND the asset onto the .bat file, Then the tool will prompt you to DND the .txt file.
 - Voila!, You have your Screenshots.

-The .bat is orinigal to me, I used the opensource FFMPEG to extract the multi screenshots.
+The code of .bat is orinigal by me, I used the opensource FFMPEG to extract the multi screenshots.

 # Enjoy!